Choral: Object-Oriented Choreographic Programming: Related Work, Discussion, and Future Work

 \section{Related Work, Discussion, and Future Work}

-Choral is a \emph{choreographic programming language}: it makes the flow of interactions and their related computations manifest from a global viewpoint \citep{M13:phd}.
-While Choral suffices already in tackling with different kinds of use cases, as we have discussed in this article, the literature on choreographies is vast: it includes features that are generalised by Choral, other features that we have not considered in this work, and open problems.
-We discuss related work and potential future developments of Choral in the rest of this section.
+Choral is a \emph{choreographic programming language}, in that it makes the flow of interactions and their related computations manifest from a global viewpoint \citep{M13:phd}.
+While Choral suffices already in tackling different kinds of use cases, as we have discussed in this article, the literature on choreographies is vast.
+Choral includes and generalises many features found in previous work on choreographies.
+There are other features that we have not considered in this work, along with open problems that we pointed out when appropriate in the previous sections.
+We discuss related work and other potential future developments of Choral in the rest of this section.

-\paragraph{Previous Implementations of Choreographic Programming} The idea of synthesising local participant specifications that comply with choreographies has been a hot research topic for more than 20 years, and work in this line of research is typically based on automata or process calculi abstractions \citep{AEY00,QZCY07,BBO12,HYC16,AIT18}.
+\paragraph{Previous implementations of choreographic programming} The idea of synthesising local participant specifications that comply with choreographies has been a hot research topic for more than 20 years, and work in this line of research is typically based on automata or process calculi abstractions \citep{AEY00,QZCY07,BBO12,HYC16,AIT18}.
 Previous implementations of choreographic programming consist of Chor \citep{CM13} and AIOCJ \citep{DGGLM17}, which are based on process calculi and generate executable Jolie code.
 Compared to them, Choral solves the modularity problems mentioned in the Introduction, by revisiting choreographies under the light of mainstream abstractions.
 Another advantage is that the types of channels needed by a choreography are made explicit and can be user-defined \citep{QZCY07,CHY12,CM13,HYC16}.